Ed McCulloch: History

 Larry Minor, then running a successful Top Fuel dragster team, picked McCulloch to drive a new funny car in 1984, and (with tuning by Bernie Fedderly and Dan Olson) he would put the Miller Beer-sponsored car in at least one national event final round every year until his retirement, scoring twelve wins in 29 races.
 Of those, he won at Indy, He also took the Car and Driver award, again in 1988.

 In 1987, McCulloch faced a rookie John Force in his first TF/FC start.
 He was runner-up to national champion Force in 1990, with 5 wins of 9 events.

 McCulloch was in the top five Winston points-scorers seven years in a row, from 1984 to 1991.

 Going back to his roots, McCulloch switched to driving a TF/D in 1992, in Minor's McDonald's-sponsored car, and took his sixth U.S. Nationals win, his first in a Top Fuel dragster.
 That year, he reached the final round five times, and won three times, coming fifth in the points standings.

-His twenty-second NHRA win, his last, was the NHRA Nationals in Houston, Texas, in 1993; he was also runner-up at the Gatornats and eighth in points.
+McCulloch's twenty-second NHRA win, his last, was the NHRA Nationals in Houston, Texas, in 1993; he was also runner-up at the Gatornats and eighth in points.
 That year, he also joined Slick 50's 300 mph Club, with a pass of 301.70 mph, the twelfth driver inaugurated.

 McCulloch retired from drag race driving in 1993.
 Then 51, appeared at an exhibition event, the Fast Masters Championship, competing in a Jaguar XJ220 at Indianapolis; he faced a number of other drivers, all over age 50, including oval track stars Gary Bettenhausen, Bobby Allison, Fred Lorenzen, Jim McElreath, Troy Ruttman, and Dick Trickle.
 Despite never before having raced on an oval or road course, McCulloch scored two heat race wins.